Women's Way: Women's Issues Summit

 Every year Women's Way gathers representatives from regional nonprofits serving women, girls, and families for the Women's Issues Summit.
 The representatives meet in small themed groups to identify the top emerging issues in their fields and then report back to the group at large.
 Women's Way uses this information to help decide how to allocate funds for grantmaking and to establish its advocacy agenda.
 It also encourages networking between organizations during the summit.

 Women and Influence Conference

 The Women and Influence Conference is a public forum focused instead on one specific issue decided upon ahead of time.
 2011's theme was Taking Charge: Women and Work.

 Ernesta Drinker Ballard Book Prize

 Women's Way also annually awards the Ernesta Drinker Ballard Book Prize to a recently published female author who has helped make headway in the dialogue about women's rights through her work.
-The 2012 winner was Rebecca Traister for her book Big Girls Don't Cry.